 Be skeptical of the relocation math when:

-• Family caregiving obligations make relocation logistics genuinely difficult, and you’d spend the financial gain on care coordination
+- Family caregiving obligations make relocation logistics difficult in ways that eat the financial gain on care coordination

 How to evaluate a specific relocation offer